 Costing department provides information on all direct & indirect expenses that goes into the making of the product or offering the services.
-This cost data is aligned with the part specifications such as manufacturing process, material, size etc. The cost database is used in the cost model to analyse the product specific spends & scope of improvements.
+This cost data is aligned with the part specifications such as manufacturing process, material, size etc. The cost database is used in the cost model to analyse the product specific spends & scope of automotive cost reduction.

 The supply chain connects us with the supplier base and related information.
-Based on our past experiences with a few customers, it is observed that, supply chain if not managed well can account for maximum scope of optimization.
-Also, it has been found that the client misses out on the optimization part due to project deadline constraints.
+Based on our past experiences with a few customers, it is observed that, supply chain if not managed well can account for maximum scope of automotive cost reduction.
+Also, it has been found that the client misses out on the cost optimization part due to project deadline constraints.

 For instance, with one of our clients we could reduce the cost of overall product by 5% only by focusing on packaging efficiency & transportation.
 (Refer the snapshot below for details)

 In order to understand the usability of all the features and attributes of a product or a service by the customers, representative from marketing department helps us connect with the consumers of product or the services offered by the client.
 The key data is obtained by doing surveys & clinics with a sample set of 15-20 customers.
 This activity suggests what to add or subtract from the product or the services.